cmiller36/college-todo-rails/README.md

 # README

-Simple app for college-bound users.
+Rails app for college-bound users.
 Users can keep track of the most essential tasks when getting ready to apply to college.

 * Users add colleges they are applying to

-* Checklist of most essential task for applying to colleges
+* Checklist for the most essential tasks (related to applying to colleges)

 * Users check or mark off tasks once completed

 * Add college visit date

-* Share stories
+* Share stories and experiences

 * Comment on stories